Home / Blog / Best VPS for Hermes Agent in 2026: Hetzner, DigitalOcean, OVH compared

 What grows over time in ~/.hermes/:

 • sessions/ — JSONL session log files.
-Can be pruned with hermes sessions export and deletion of old files.
+Prune with hermes sessions export then delete old files.

 • logs/ — gateway logs.
-Configure log rotation via hermes config set logging.max_size_mb 100.
+Configure log rotation: hermes config set logging.max_size_mb 100.

 • downloads/ — files created during tasks.
 Clean manually or set task-specific output directories.

-A 40GB disk with normal single-user usage (5-10 sessions per day) should last 2-3 years before storage becomes a concern.
-If you run browser automation tasks that download files, add a dedicated data directory outside ~/.hermes/ and point the agent at it.
+A 40GB disk with normal single-user usage handles 2-3 years before storage becomes a concern.
+If your agent runs browser automation tasks that download files, use a dedicated data directory outside ~/.hermes/ from the beginning.

 ComponentMonthly cost